 Display Data Name Detail Shows detail of the data element name the cursor is located on.
 Global System Id VIEW Displays the Global System Definition.
-For more information, see the Global cross reference system section in chapter 5.
+For more information, see the Global Cross Reference System section of this manual.
 Dataname Where Used (ALL) Shows the data element name used in the system where format is defined in the global dictionary.
 Dataname VIEW all systems Shows a view of all data element names for all systems.